 The Beantown Swing Orchestra represents the future of big band swing, one of the most popular and sophisticated forms of American music ever created.
 With a rotating roster of young and talented musicians capable of mastering and perpetuating this great music, the band is well on its way to achieving its mission of bringing swing back into the mainstream for all to enjoy.

 The Beantown Swing Orchestra performs as a standard 18-piece big band as well as reduced 9-piece band.
 The smaller band plays the same music as the big band, but with fewer horns for more intimate venues.
 Both versions combine acoustic and often vintage instruments with complex harmonies and superior musicianship to produce the distinct big band sound recognized by generations worldwide.

 Music for Dancing and Unification

-The music of the Swing Era (late 1930s to early 1940s) was created specifically for dancing, with its characteristic and infectious swing beat and exciting horn arrangements.
-Big bands would reorchestrate pop songs from the period and make them swing, giving them a sound that is still distinct and unique today.
+The music of the Swing Era (1935-1946) was created specifically for dancing, with its characteristic and infectious swing beat and exciting horn harmonies.
+Big bands would reorchestrate pop songs from the period and make them swing, giving them a sound that is still unique today.
 The magic of this music unified black and white youngsters on the dance floor, which was unprecedented in an era of racial segregation.
-The musicians were young as well, with most of them in their twenties; this is not surprising since it’s usually the younger generation of performers that popularizes the music of a period.
-They know what is hip and are not afraid to take chances, which leads to innovation and refreshing change.
+The musicians were young as well, with most of them in their twenties and the “rock stars” of their time.
 Swing music was so popular that it dominated the airwaves across the U.S. and the world; sadly, this was the last time that any form of jazz would be this widely recognized.
 After World War II, when youngsters moved on to other forms of music like rock and roll, swing became stagnant, and older, less energetic musicians brought it down a path of mediocrity.

 The Future of Big Band Swing